-These smoked chicken thighs are simple, but delicious and packed full of smoky flavor.
+This smoked chicken thighs recipe is simple but delicious and packed full of smoky flavor.

-Fattier and more flavorful than chicken breasts, thighs are a great choice for barbecue.
-Plus they are cheap enough that you can serve a crowd without breaking the bank!
+Fattier and more flavorful than chicken breasts, thighs are an excellent choice for barbecue.
+Plus, they are cheap enough to serve a crowd without breaking the bank!

-I like to use bone-in, skin-on chicken thighs but you can totally substitute the boneless, skinless variety, but I find that the crispy skin really brings these thighs to the next level.
+I like using bone-in, skin-on chicken thighs, but you can substitute for the boneless, skinless variety.
+I find that the crispy skin really brings these thighs to the next level, though.

 Why choose thighs?

 Chicken thighs are underrated and often overshadowed by chicken breasts in the poultry aisle, and I’ve never understood why.

 Thighs are generally cheaper than chicken breast.
 Plus, they taste better if you’re like me and prefer dark to white meat.

 Thighs have a higher fat content and are nearly impossible to overcook.
 Even if you miss the 165°F internal temp, they still won’t start to dry out until upwards of 180°F. So you’ve got some flexibility on the grill, which is always helpful when serving a crowd.